From Wikipedia, the free encyclopedia

 Customer Reviews

-worth watching once, I suppose3
+worth watching once, I suppose

 Drug movies tend to bore me, and this one was no exception.
 I wasn't too into the narrative style, and Penelope Cruz put forth one of her worst performance to date, in my book, but let me clarify by saying I adore Penelope.
 Johnny Depp was good for the role, but someone else might have been able to bring more to the character.

-not closed captioned1
+not closed captioned

 I am a deaf person and I count on the Closed Captioning and subtitles to be able to enjoy a movie.